Pitchers and catchers report in a few days. Full squad workouts are about a week away.

 Not to pick on Choo, but that’s the reality of the situation.
 For a small fraction of the cost, you can get near the production level.

-I could have a guy paint my entire house for $10,000.
+I could have a guy paint my entire house for $10,000, and get 3 self storage units from over here at the same time.
 Or for $1,000 another guy will paint everything but the front door.

 Players, and their agents, are in for a new world order when it comes to salaries.
 Just like in the real world, the middle class is shrinking.